Information technology tools and resources at the UW

 Service Level Description

-Hyak support responds to problem reports in one to four hours; response can be escalated if there is a critical problem.
+Hyak support responds to problem reports in one-to-four hours.
+The response can be escalated if there is a critical problem.
 Our goal is always to minimize user downtime by responding as quickly as possible.

 - The College of Arts and Sciences